This is the part where I actively engage my analytical, critical and creative mindsets.

 Prototype, test & iterate

 I prototype in physical paper, Sketch, Photoshop, and Illustrator for static prototypes.
-I also prototype interactive interface solutions in html/css.
-I test these design solutions with users and stakeholders to find out what works, and what needs to change.
+I also prototype interactive interface solutions in either html/css or InVision.
+I test these design solutions with internal teams, users and stakeholders to find out what works, and what needs to change.
 I iterate this process until it's time to finalize the design interaction.

 In this stage of the process, I sort of work as a translator who speaks the different languages of developers, engineers, stakeholders and customers to ensure that everyone understands each other.

-I design responsive/adaptive interface solutions and interactions with tools like Sketch, Axure and Photoshop, or where possible in HTML/CSS/JS.
+I design elegant interface solutions and interactions with tools like Sketch, Photoshop, InVision, and HTML/CSS/JS.
 This lets the team easily distribute and observe exactly how well the product will be received before the product gets built.